 FlexiHub is software that creates a client connection and redirects data from a serial port to the virtual OS.
 You thus get to use a device inserted in the port.
 FlexiHub has to be installed on both host and guest machines, and it is required to create an account to work with it.
-There are various subscription options available, and you’ll certainly find one that fits your requirements best.
+There are various connection options available, and you’ll certainly find one that fits your requirements best.

 How to use FlexiHub to access serial port in virtual machine: